Codigami/CFAlertViewController/README.md

 You can change the background (overlay) color of the alert/actionsheet using the property `backgroundColor`.

 ##### Dismiss on background tap
 By default, the alert gets dismissed after tapping on the background (overlay).
 Change `shouldDismissOnBackgroundTap` property to `false` to disable it.
-Do remember that whenever `shouldDismissOnBackgroundTap` property is set to `true`, in that case user will be able to dismiss `ActionSheet` and `Notification` using interactive swipe gesture.
+Do remember that whenever `shouldDismissOnBackgroundTap` property is set to `true`, the user will be able to dismiss `ActionSheet` or `Notification` using interactive swipe gesture.

 ##### Header / Footer
  You can add header and footer to the alert.
 Set properties `headerView` and `footerView` with custom views (subclass of UIView).
 You can pass nil to this properties to opt them out.